Latin, of course!

 Originating in Italy, it was spoken in Ancient Rome and spread through the Mediterranean into much of the then known world.
 Although now considered a dead language, many students, scholars, and members of the Christian clergy speak it fluently, and it is still taught in some primary, secondary and many post-secondary educational institutions around the world.

 Latin is still used in the creation of new words including in English, and in biological names.
-Changing versions between vulgar Latin and Classical Latin, declining into a mispelled medieval form, revived and refined in the Renaissance period, it was used as the international language of communication. until well into the eighteenth century.
+Changing versions between vulgar Latin and Classical Latin, declining into a misspelled medieval form, revived and refined in the Renaissance period, it was used as the international language of communication until well into the eighteenth century.

 Wallsend Metro station is the only public facility in Britain in which the signage is in Latin.
 This is a nod to its location near the Segedunum Roman fort at the end of Hadrian’s Wall.
 The station also includes a number of photographs of local shops and facilities which have been digitally altered so that their names appear in Latin.